+Nominations are now closed for three seats on the LEATHER & LGBTQ Cultural District Board of Directors.
 Each seat is for a three year term, beginning at the Annual Membership Meeting of August 19, 2020.

-A Candidates Night will be conducted as a Zoom Meeting, starting at 6:00 p.m. on the evening of Wednesday, August 12, 2020.
+Next, we hope you will join us for a Candidates Night, conducted as a Zoom Meeting, starting at 6:00 p.m. on the evening of Wednesday, August 12, 2020.

 If you anticipate being unable to vote electronically during the voting period for any reason, please contact the Nominations Committee before the Forum on 8/12, and arrangements will be made for you to vote by some other technology, such as USPS.

 Unofficial results of the Elections may be posted on our Web site or social media once the results are tabulated; they will be formally announced at the Annual Membership Meeting on August 19, 2020.
 The Community is encouraged to attend to welcome the new Board.

 Nominations are now closed.
 If you nominated yourself:

 We encourage you to submit a single photograph and/or a short video, to accompany your Candidate’s Statement.
 Send it, or a publicly-accessible link to it, to email@example.com.
 (The Nominations Committee reserves the right to determine the appropriateness of the picture or video for this use, and to use the media on its Web site and elsewhere.)

 Please plan to attend the Candidates Night Zoom Meeting, starting at 6:00 p.m. on the evening of Wednesday, August 12, 2020.
 (Details above.)
 Be prepared to make a short statement, and to take questions from all meeting participants.
 You may also share additional materials, such as a short video.
 If you are for some reason unable to attend on 8/12, we will read your statement and present your materials for you.

 If you are not currently a member of the Cultural District, you must become one before August 12.
 (Membership fees are now being waived on request.)